michaelshiloh/NetworkEverything/schedule.md

 	listen to the other device (and activate your LEDs), and the ability to send your key presses to the other device.
 You've done this already in separate code, now you just need to combine them.

+	Hint: You might find it helpful to think of these as isolated tasks.

 	As before, use three momenary switches and three LEDs, except that now both of your circuits will also be identical and will include both switches